INSIDE: Roam the Gnome’s Guide to the 2-7 year old exhibition at the Cite des enfants Paris Science Museum.

 Cites des Enfants 5-12 years, or Cites des babes

-Click here for details of the Cité des Enfants for 5-12 year olds.
+Click here for details of the NEW Cité des bébés for 0-2 year olds.
+Open until December 2020.

 How to get to the Science Museum in Paris France

-For those with strollers: From the tram platform and the Porte de la Villette bus stop, there is direct access to the Cite des Enfants Paris with a slope of less than 4%.
+For those with strollers: From the tram platform and the Porte de la Villette bus stop, there is direct access, with a slope of less than 4%, to the Cite des sciences et de l’industrie Paris France.

 By Bike (Velib hire)